m3lnic/Notes/Roses/Readme.md

 > Check who is available from YSTV to learn how to setup our graphics packages / test them on their encoder.

 Studio shows will be organised at a future date.
 Any student media is welcome to present / produce their own show.
-There will be no discrimination as to who is picked.
-If any other student media members would like to present, please drop me ([Mel](https://www.facebook.com/profile.php?id=100013276411331)) a message on facebook and I will forward you to the correct person.
+If any student media members from either university would like to present but do not know of how to, please drop me ([Mel](https://www.facebook.com/profile.php?id=100013276411331)) a message on facebook and I will forward you to the correct person (Hopefully we can get you on screen somehow).

 > Update with correct person later